Riverside DUI for Recreational Marijuana Attorney

 - We understand the evolving marijuana laws in California and how they apply to your case.
 We can uncover procedural violations that may have occurred with your conviction that may lead to dropped or reduced charges.

-When you choose to work with the attorneys at the Law Offices of Catherine A. Schwartz, you can take comfort in the fact that you have decades of seasoned legal experience behind you and an attorney willing to fight to defend your rights in court.
+When you choose to work with the attorneys at the Law Offices of Schwartz & Godbey, you can take comfort in the fact that you have decades of seasoned legal experience behind you and an attorney willing to fight to defend your rights in court.

 Testing for Driving Under the Influence of Recreational Marijuana in Riverside, CA